-The NSUN Side by Side Fund is open for applications.
+The NSUN Side by Side Fund is now closed.

 The Fund will award grants of up to £500 to peer support, mutual aid or self-help groups in England and Wales to connect remotely, prepare to move their activities to face-to-face, or make their group more sustainable.
 The peer support, mutual aid or self-help group must benefit people or communities who live with mental ill-health, trauma and distress.

 In this context, we are defining peer support as the intentional action of bringing people together who have experiences in common, to offer mutual support.
 Not all groups will define themselves as ‘mental health groups’.
 We are interested in groups who recognise that coming together supports wellbeing, healing or connection, and other things we associate with our mental health.